vvhuiling/tp/docs/UserGuide.md

 ### Adding a budget: `budget`

 To add a budget to your expenses.
+Note: The budget must be larger than 0 as it does not make sense to set budget as 0.

 Format: `budget AMOUNT`
 e.g., `budget 200`